 Agencies have authority to provide additional direct compensation in certain circumstances to support their recruitment, relocation, and retention efforts.
 Some of these are at an agency’s sole discretion while others require approval of the Office of Personnel Management and/or the Office of Management and Budget.
-The following summarizes the main compensation flexibilities.

 Agency-Based Discretionary Authorities